- car maintenance

 Fortunately for most drivers, you don’t really require automotive knowledge anymore as your car is most likely serviced and maintained by mechanical experts on a regular basis.

-But your mechanic isn’t with you in the car at all times, especially if/when your vehicle unexpectedly decides to give up the ghost.
+But your mechanic isn’t with you in the car at all times, especially if/when your vehicle unexpectedly decides to give up on you.

 There are some situations where you need to rely on your own knowledge and practicality.